dotnev/Nev/SYNTAX.md

 dog := animal('bopy')
 ```
 > [!WARNING]
-> if u turned FormalChecks on u wont able to declare data types with second way but if u want
+> if u turned FormalChecks from settings on u wont be able to declare data types with second way but if not
-> `float := 250.52f64
+> `float := 250.52f64`